 After this, WOT is ready to rock.

-The first time WOT Safe Surfing Tool starts with your Internet browser, you will see protection settings dialog.
-For most people, the default selection (Basic) is fine, so click Continue.
+The first time WOT Safe Surfing Tool starts with your Internet browser, you will see protection settings page.
+The default selection (Basic) is best, so click Continue.

 WOT will still work fine if you do not register or sign up.

 If you do not need synchronization, just close the browser tab.